Mini Micro Nano Dosimetry

 Getting to the Sheraton Grand Sydney Hyde Park

-Nestled in the heart of Sydney, the Sheraton Grand Sydney Hyde Park offers views of downtown Sydney and the lush greenery of Hyde Park.
+The Sheraton Grand Sydney Hyde Park is situated in the heart of Sydney, Australia.
+It offers incredible views of downtown Sydney and Hyde Park.
 Just a stone’s throw away from iconic attractions such as St. Mary's Cathedral, the Royal Botanic Garden, and Middle Harbour, Sheraton's prime location ensures you’re always close to the action.

 The hotel is easily accessible via buses and trains.
 Private transfers, rental vehicles, and limousines to and from the airport can be easily arranged.